awsdocs/aws-cdk-guide/v2/getting_started.md

 ```

 **Note**
-CDK Toolkit; v2 works with your existing CDK v1 projects\.
-However, it can't initialize new CDK; v1 projects\.
+CDK Toolkit v2 works with your existing CDK v1 projects\.
+However, it can't initialize new CDK v1 projects\.
 See [New prerequisites](migrating-v2.md#migrating-v2-prerequisites) if you need to be able to do that\.

 ## Bootstrapping<a name="getting_started_bootstrap"></a>